-- Develop the brain injury education initiatives with other agencies such as Social Services - Give talks to other Essex counselling services to promote referrals/ABI awareness. - Write an article for a professional counselling journal on what has been learnt from this speciality psychotherapy service since 2015. - Promote the service through advertising in counselling professional journals.
+- Develop the brain injury education initiatives with other agencies such as Social Services - Give talks to other Essex counselling services to promote referrals/ABI awareness. - Undertake further research activities in the area of neuro-psychotherapy and training - Publish more articles on specialized brain injury-sensitive counselling. - Undertake EMDR therapy training and evaluate its usefulness for dealing with PTSD in brain injury clients.